Landlord Tips & Tricks

 Another common reason for eviction is if the lease period has come to an end or if there's no lease.
 In such situations, a landlord is expected to issue a notice depending on the rent payment method.

 For example, the duration of the notice depends on whether the rent payment is weekly, monthly, quarterly, or yearly.
-After issuing a notice and the leasing period has ended, the landlord can initiate the eviction process.
+After issuing a notice and the leasing period has ended, the landlord may be eligible to initiate the eviction process.

 7. Unauthorized Alterations or Modifications